REIKI MEDIC CAREReiki Medic-Care – a ground-breaking service to support our NHS medical professionals

 From the start, we knew that we all wanted to build something that was evergreen and long-lasting, that could even serve as a model in other parts of the world.
 This meant creating something that could bring together large numbers of Reiki practitioners quite easily in a sustainable and manageable way.

-We have designed a system which is automated – quite a challenge to say the least – it will also gather data for research purposes as a secondary aim.
+We have designed a system which is largely automated – quite a challenge to say the least – it will also gather data for research purposes as a secondary aim.
 We are very lucky in the experience, knowledge and contacts of the team behind the project – you can find them on our Reiki Medic-Care Facebook page.

-The effects of COVID-19 slowed all the normal processes of company registration with Companies House, setting up a bank account, charity registration and insurance down to a snail’s pace and its effects go on.
+The effects of COVID-19 slowed all the normal processes of company registration with Companies House, setting up a bank account, and insurance down to a snail’s pace and its effects go on.
 This year, the world has slowed down, big time.
 All of these obstacles have or are being overcome with persistence and determination and a ‘just for today’ attitude.

 The easiest part of the journey, however, has been the amazing response from Reiki practitioners in the UK.
 To all those who are part of UKRF and have already joined us, we are so grateful for your commitment and patience.
 We had a feeling that many would feel a pull to join us and they did.
 We also had a feeling that it would suit practitioners who wanted to do something practical to help, for example: practitioners who were no longer running public practices but loved sending Reiki to highly deserving cases; practitioners who simply prefer to work distantly; and practitioners who see their future in clinical settings.

-Every month we have been running team meetings and Reiki shares and energy at the shares has been absolutely incredible, it is important to us to see that our teams come together, meeting each other and sharing Reiki.
+Every month we have been running team meetings and Reiki shares and energy at the shares has been absolutely incredible.
+It is important to us to see that our teams come together, meeting each other and sharing Reiki.